 This field is always updated, whether or not the Sync Agent makes any changes to Users and User Groups in Clarizen.
 You can add the field to the Global Settings layout via Profiles > Organization > Property Card, or find it via the Property Card search.

 1. Supported Groups & Users

-Active Directory sync only supports Global groups.
+Active Directory sync supports Global and Universal groups.

-Universal and Domain Local groups are currently not supported.
+Domain Local groups are currently not supported.

 The Active Directory Sync Agent does not sync sub-groups or non-human resources (such as printers, meeting rooms etc…)

 User Group names in Clarizen are unique.
 If you have Groups with the same name in different domains, you will not be able to sync them both.
 You should ensure that Groups have unique names.

 Whilst Clarizen User email addresses are not unique, the Sync Agent will only sync users from Active Directory with unique email addresses.

 You can only sync users that have a valid email address.
 Users that do not have a valid email address will not be synced.

 4. Number of Groups